 Implement multifactor authentication – Ensure users are who they say they are by requiring multifactor authentication to access any privileged system.

 Review policies and train people regularly – Technology can help make security easier, but it’s just one aspect of the entire solution.
 Make sure that each employee or contractor is regularly educated on cyber security best practices.

 Monitor, record and analyze behavior – Create and track an audit trail for all privileged user activities, and review for anomalies or strange behavior.

 At Bomgar, we connect people with technology by controlling access while enabling secure collaboration – learn more about how our solutions can help improve your organization’s security posture.

-Eugene Zhang is the Sr. Solutions Engineer at Bomgar
+Eugene Zhang, Sr. Solutions Engineer at Bomgar

 Stay Up To Date